aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 [Debug Configurations](#terms-debug-configuration) are the idiomatic approach to running and debugging software in VS Code.
 They are also a reusable component - the Toolkit is able to internally produce and execute these configurations on the fly.
 This is the Toolkit's main experience for debugging SAM Template resources.

-The Toolkit implements a Debug Configuration type `aws-sam`.
-Users can author and maintain these configuration entries, then launch them by pressing F5 (or Ctrl+F5 to Run without Debugging).
-When launched, this configuration type:
+The Toolkit provides a Debug Configuration type `aws-sam`.
+Users author and maintain these configuration entries.
+When users launch an `aws-sam` debug configuration, the toolkit performs the following:

--   validates debug configuration inputs (see [Debug Configuration Validations](#debug-configuration-validation))
+-   the debug configuration is validated (see [Debug Configuration Validations](#debug-configuration-validation)).
+In some situations, the launch is stopped.
--   uses SAM CLI to build a SAM Application
+-   a SAM Application's code is built
--   uses SAM CLI to invoke a SAM Template resource
+-   a SAM Template resource is invoked
--   attaches a debugger to the SAM invocation (skipped if "Run without Debugging" was used)
+-   a debugger is attached to the invoke (this is skipped if the debug configuration was launched using "Run without Debugging")
-    -   if a debugger is attached, debug output is shown in the Debug Console
+    -   debug output is shown in the Debug Console of VS Code during this Debug Session

--   throughout this process, SAM CLI output is shown in the Toolkit's Output Channel
+The Debug Console can only be written to when VS Code has an active debug session.
+Launch progress is written to the Toolkit's Output Channel until a debugger is attached.

+During the launch sequence, the Toolkit writes the SAM CLI commands it executes to the Output Channel.
+This allows users to see what is happening behind the scenes.

-These debug configurations are authored in a json file.
-The following Toolkit assistance is provided:
+Debug configurations reside in a JSON file.
+The Toolkit assists users working with `aws-sam` entries in the following ways:

--   autocompletion with descriptions is provided for `aws-sam` related fields
+-   users see autocompletion for `aws-sam` related fields
-    -   There is no autocompletion available for specific values in a configuration.
-For example, if a user types in the location of a SAM Template file, there is no filesystem-based autocompletion.
-The Debug Configuration validates the configuration and notifies of errant values when it is run.
+    -   autocompletion is not available for open ended configuration values.
+For example, when a user types in the location of a SAM Template file, there is no filesystem-based autocompletion.
+The toolkit validates `aws-sam` debug configurations when launched, and notifies users as errant values are detected.
+-   users see field descriptions (tooltips) for `aws-sam` related fields
--   snippets to produce typical (or starter) `aws-sam` debug configurations
+-   users have access to snippets that produce typical (or starter) `aws-sam` debug configurations
--   when no launch.json file is present in a workspace, VS Code exposes functionality that allows users to request auto-generated Debug Configurations.
-In this situation, the toolkit generates an `aws-sam` Debug Configuration for all `AWS::Serverless::Function` resources detected within all SAM Templates located in the workspace.
+-   the toolkit is capable of generating an `aws-sam` Debug Configuration for all `AWS::Serverless::Function` resources detected within a workspace

-Debug Configurations support local debugging for both [SAM Template resources](#sam-template-resource-local) and [standalone Lambda handlers](#standalone-lambda).
-Support for these different features is provided using different `request` field values in an `aws-sam` debug configuration.

-SAM Template resources are configured by setting `request` to `template-invoke`.
-A SAM Template and resource are required.
-This debug configuration uses the SAM Template as-is to debug as discussed above.

-Standalone Lambda handlers are configured by setting `request` to `standalone-lambda`.
-At a minimum, these configurations need to know what the Lambda handler is, which path is considered the project root, and what the Lambda runtime is.
-When this configuration is launched, a temporary SAM Template is produced.
-The template has a resource which references the Lambda handler.
-This temporary template (and resource) is then handled the same way as `template-invoke` configurations are.

 Example Debug Configuration entries can be found in the [Appendix](#sample-debug-configurations).